Free Crochet Flower Pattern: Yarndale flower brooch

 Please read the copyright terms, which apply globally, before downloading your pattern:

 This pattern is published under copyright to me ©Lynne Rowe 2024 and is for your own personal use only.
 Feel free to sell items made from this pattern for charity fundraising purposes, or to gift to family and friends.
-Selling small numbers for profit is only allowed with permission.
+But selling small numbers for profit is only allowed with permission.
 Please email lynne@knitcrochetcreate.com for permission to sell in small numbers.
-By downloading or using this pattern, you agree to these terms.
+By downloading or using this pattern, you therefore agree to these terms.

 How to crochet a flower brooch from my free flower crochet pattern